-The school district must locate, identify and evaluate all resident children with disabilities, including children with disabilities attending private schools, regardless of the severity of their disabilities.
+The school district must locate, identify and evaluate all resident children with disabilities, including children with disabilities attending private schools in the school district, and homeless children.

 The school district has a special education screening program to locate and screen all children with suspected disabilities who are residents of the district and who have not graduated from high school.
 Upon request the school district will screen any resident child who has not graduated high school to determine whether a special education referral is appropriate.
 A request may be made by contacting the Director of Special Education and Pupil Services of Mineral Point School District at 608-987-0739, x170, or by writing a request and mailing it to Mineral Point Elementary School, 611 Cothern Street, Mineral Point, WI 53565.